KazumaKun1/HowCat/README.md

 ## Appendix

-This project is written on:
+This project is using:
 - Swift
 - SwiftUI
-- Xcode 16
+- MVVM Architecture
+- Unit Tests/UI Tests
+- 3rd party library (Kingfisher)

 In order to run this you need to have:
-- Preferrably Xcode 16 but you can try to use Xcode 15.xx.
+- Xcode 16 but you can try to use Xcode 15.xx.
     - This is to avoid issues when running this project on lower versions of xcode and macOS.
 - macOS Sonoma 14.5+ since this is the version where the Xcode 15 series will run.
 - iOS 18 for the simulator since it's the minimum deployment